 It is a significant professional landmark.
 ABAARM certification denotes peer recognition in the fastest-growing new hightech medical specialty.
 ABAARM-certified physicians can readily establish their practices as leading facilities for Anti-Aging healthcare, by receiving new patient referrals from patients seeking qualified Anti-Aging doctors via A4M and the World Health Network (www.A4M.com).
-Most importantly, the growing number of ABAARM-certified physicians will help A4M to achieve formal sub-specialty recognition and a new status for Anti-Aging medicine and for those practicing it as qualified clinicians.
+Most importantly, the growing number of ABAARM-certified physicians will help A4M to achieve formal sub-specialty recognition and a new status for both Anti-Aging medicine and for those practicing it as qualified clinicians.

 No, membership in good standing in A4M, your application, and payment will start the process and you can sit for the exam.
 The Board Registrar will work with you obtaining the remainder of your requirements.